kwongyuwong/kwongyuwong.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Economics at the University of Washington.
-My current research focuses on dynamic competition between firms and its consequences resulting from regulations.
-I apply tools from machine learning to perform causal inference as well as to process unstructured data (e.g. satellite images).
+My current research focuses on dynamic competition between firms and its consequences resulting from regulatory change.
+I apply tools from machine learning to to process unstructured supporting data (e.g. satellite images) as well as to perform causal inference.

 Research interests: Empirical Industrial Organization, Machine Learning and Applied Microeconomics.